reverentOne/SwitchHack/README.md

 13. **Tinfoil Installer**
     - Used to install Tinfoil for the first time.
 See <a href="#games">Installing games on your Switch</a>
 14. **TriPlayer**
+    - Audio player that is able to play music in the background, including when playing games or on the HOME menu.
     - See <a href="https://github.com/tallbl0nde/TriPlayer/wiki">TriPlayer wiki</a>